Flecs v3.2

 Flecs threads can safely invoke the API as long as they have a private context to write to, also referred to as the stage.
 This function returns a pointer to a stage, disguised as a world pointer.

 Note that this function does not(!) create a new world.
 It simply wraps the existing world in a thread-specific context, which the API knows how to unwrap.
-The reason the stage is returned as an ecs_world_t is so that it can be passed transparently to the existing API functions, vs. having to create a dediated API for threading.
+The reason the stage is returned as an ecs_world_t is so that it can be passed transparently to the existing API functions, vs. having to create a dedicated API for threading.

 Parameters